 Promotes weight loss

 The fiber content in unstrained barley water can help your digestion become more regular.
 It can also make you feel fuller for longer.
 Barley water hydrates you and contains lots of calories, but very little fat.
 These factors can make drinking barley water an effective strategy to stave off hunger and keep you from snacking in between meals.
-Combined with a healthy diet and exercise, barley water can aid in weight loss because it digests slowly and keeps you fuller for longer.
+Combined with a healthy diet and exercise, barley water can aid in weight loss because it

 Rich in vitamins and antioxidants